 The Federal Benefit Rate

 SSI is a disability benefit that’s similar to SSDI, except it doesn’t require the same extensive work history.
-Instead, your household income (or lack of it) needs to be low enough to qualify you for monthly SSI payments.
-In addition, the money that funds these payments is totally separate as required under current federal law.
+Instead, your household income (or lack of it) needs to be low enough to qualify for monthly SSI payments.
+In addition, the money that funds these payments is totally separate as required under federal law.
 The general tax fund pays for SSI benefits; SSDI payments, however, come directly out of the Social Security Trust Fund.
 So, it’s technically impossible for SSI payments to deplete Social Security funds in any way.

 Unearned Income vs. Earned Income

 Earned income is any wages an employer pays you in exchange for work.
 Unearned income, on the other hand, refers to any money you receive from another benefit program, interest from things like savings accounts, court-ordered payments (i.e., alimony, child support) or cash gifts.
 One other thing the government considers is “in-kind” income, which refers primarily to things like free food or shelter.
 For example: Do you live rent-free at a parent or other relative’s home?
 If so, does this person also provide free meals or transportation when you need it?
 Then the Social Security Administration will count those things towards your monthly income limit.
 In-kind income can show up in some unexpected and hard-to-count ways, like taking turns filling up a shared vehicle with gas or splitting grocery bills.

 In-kind and unearned income won’t disqualify you from SSI payments.
 However, they will make the amount you get paid each month smaller.
 Keep that in mind when other people give you gifts in the form of recurring services, like rides to the doctor.
 The more income you have from all sources and types combined, the lower your monthly SSI payments will be.